Stars edge Blackhawks 2-1 in shootout for 6th straight win

+DALLAS (AP) — With the numbers in their favor, Joe Pavelski and Tyler Seguin came through in the shootout for the Dallas Stars.

-DALLAS (AP) — Joe Pavelski and Tyler Seguin scored in a shootout, and the surging Dallas Stars beat the Chicago Blackhawks 2-1 on Saturday night for their sixth consecutive victory.
+Pavelski and Seguin both scored against goalie Robin Lehner in the tiebreaker to lift the surging Stars over the Chicago Blackhawks 2-1 on Saturday night for their sixth consecutive victory.

+Khudobin has been successful on 81% of the 61 shootout attempts against him.

+“I didn’t know what to expect because I know they are both a hell of a player,” Khudobin said.
+“The stat says 50-50 they are going to be deking or shooting.
+On the first one, I’m lucky that I got the poke check.
+On the second one, it hit my glove, and went out.
+That’s it.”

-Stars goalie Anton Khudobin stopped Jonathan Toews and Patrick Kane in the tiebreaker.
-Khudobin equaled his season high with 38 saves, including one on a breakaway by Patrick Kane in overtime.
+Khudobin tied his season high with 38 saves, including one on a breakaway by Kane in overtime.

+“He was the best player in the game,” Stars coach Jim Montgomery said.
+“We’re very fortunate to have (Ben Bishop) as our starter and have him as 1B or 1A.”

 Roope Hintz scored for Dallas and Olli Maatta for the Blackhawks in the first period.